Reliable Studies Agree: An Alcohol A Day Shrinks The Brain

 • Alcohol intake was linked to reductions in regional gray matter volumes and poorer white matter fiber integrity.

-• Gray matter contains the cell bodies of neurons, essential for processing information, while white matter connects different parts of the brain, allowing efficient communication.
+• Gray matter contains the cell bodies of neurons, essential for processing information, while white matter connects different parts of the brain and allows efficient communication.

 • Dose-Dependent Effect: The study observed that the negative impact on brain structure became stronger with increased alcohol consumption, starting from just one to two units per day.